0x5345414E/0x5345414E/README.md

 💻 c#, asp.net, and python with web application and automation focus.

-🤳 humanitarian. provide optimization for others to perform at their highest capacity.
+🤳 provide optimization for others to perform at their highest capacity.

-✨ meaningful work and make a positive impact on others around me, learn and teach something new everyday.
+✨ meaningful work, with intention to make a positive impact on others around me, learn and teach something new everyday.

+☦️ christ is king.

 most of my activity is on Azure Devops :(